pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 This contrast ==highlights== the fishermen’s preference for the exciting and adventurous life over the comfortable pleasures of life.

 # Q5.
 Which lines of the Poem inspire courage and confidence in the fisher men? explain.
-Ans: The Poem "**Coromandel fisher's**" by *Sarojini Naidu* inspire corog and confidence in the fisher men through It's visit protrayel of their daily lives and there relationship with the sea:
+Ans: The poem **"Coromandel Fishers"** by *Sarojini Naidu* inspires courage and confidence in the fishermen through its vivid portrayal of their daily lives and their relationship with the sea:

-a) "lines inspireing courage and confidence": "Rise, brother, rise the wakening skies Prayer to the morning lights" In the opening line acts as a Powerfull call to action, urging that the fishermen to start their day with a sence of purpose and divience blessing.
+a) “Rise, brother, rise!
+The wakening skies pray to the morning light” The opening line acts as a powerful call to action, urging the fishermen to start their day with a sense of purpose and divine blessing.

-b) The sea is our mother, The cloud is our brother, The coaves are commrades all: - This line is central to the Poem's team of courage by personifying, nature in the family.
-The fishermen are shown to have a deep, intimate and trusting relationship with the sea.
-The sea isn't an emeny but a nurturing mother," and the woves aren't treads but commrades.
+b) “The sea is our mother, the cloud is our brother, the waves are comrades all” This line highlights their deep, trusting relationship with nature.
+The sea is shown as a nurturing mother, and the waves as comrades, not threats.

-c) what "Taough we task at the fall of the sun, where the tread of the sea":- This line show cases their bravery and residience A knowlege's the interint danger's of their Profestion while stmultaneously, dismissing then as trivial.
+c) “Though we toil at the fall of the sun, where the threat of the sea” This line shows their bravery and resilience, acknowledging the dangers of their profession while treating them as minor.

-d) He who hold's the storm by the hair will keep his secert well: This final insetts an unwavering faith in a higher Power it reassures the fishermen that there sercet" of finding fish is protected by a divine being who controls the mightly "storm" This belief in divine protection gives then the ultimate confidence the venture; out fearlessly; knowing their livelyhea lives are safe guarded.
+d) “He who holds the storm by the hair will keep his secret well” This line expresses strong faith in a higher power, reassuring the fishermen that divine protection gives them confidence to venture out fearlessly.

 Chapter-02
 Ruskin Bond was born on **19 May 1934** at **Kasauli, Punjabi State Agency, British India**.
 He is considered an icon among Indian writers and children’s authors.
 He wrote his first novel *“The Room on the Roof”*, which won the **John Llewellyn Rhys Memorial Prize** in **1957**.
 Ruskin Bond has authored more than **500 short stories, essays, and novels**, including **69 books for children**.
 His first book for children *“Angry River”* was published in **1972**.
 In **1992**, he was awarded the **Sahitya Akademi Award** for *“Our Trees Still Grow in Dehra.”* In **1999**, he was awarded the **Padma Shri**, and in **2014**, the **Padma Bhushan**.